mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 1. Establish a neutral (well-respected) governance committee _across both companies_ that selects from the different options across these siloes to converge and integrate.

 2. Come up with rational rules for managing code redundancy as a result of acquisition
  - Joint effort between two teams to bring new software into existing platforms.
-If allowable/controllable, software selection not tied to job security.
+ - If allowable/controllable, initial software selection not tied to job security.
  - Same ground rules as above for determining tooling platforms.

 3. Giving developers and middle management good on-boarding training with InnerSourcing as part of it.